Workers Architecture

 • Builders can set visibility (private/shared/public)

-• Specialized Workers can be embedded as Skills in other Workers
+• AI Workflows can be embedded as Skills in other Workers

 3. Versioning